 Especially if you intend to move to another country, keep in mind that most plans are designed for those living in Singapore.
 This means the extent of coverage may not apply abroad.
 It is thus advisable to choose a trusted insurance partner of Expat Insurance that offers international coverage in your medical insurance plan.
 Speak to our consultants today to find out which plan is best for you.

-Our team of health insurance experts have seen it all and they would love to hear from you.
-Call us today on +65 6439 9201 or leave us a message below and we will get back to you as quickly as we can!
+Our team of friendly advisors are open to listen.
+Call us today at +65 3110 3220 or leave us a message below and we will get back to you as quickly as we can!